Onycholysis: Treatment

 Most instances of onycholysis without a clear cause will heal spontaneously within a few weeks.
 The most commonly recommended treatment is to keep the nail dry as much as possible and allow the nail to slowly reattach.
 Trimming away as much loose nail as can be done comfortably will prevent the nail from being pried upwards.
 Cleaning under the nail is not recommended as this only serves to separate the nail further.
 Bandages are also to be avoided.
 When kept dry and away from further trauma, the nail will reattach from the base upward (i.e., from proximal to distal).
-The aim of treatement is also to eliminate onychomycosis that is a major cause of onycholysis .Anti-biotics like Terbinafin and itraconazole in the form of oral pills should be given for 6 to 8 weeks.
+The aim of treatment is also to eliminate onychomycosis that is a major cause of onycholysis.
+Antifungals like terbinafin and itraconazole in the form of oral pills should be given for 6 to 8 weeks.

 If the underlying cause of the condition is not found and the nail continues to detach despite conservative treatment, the nail bed may begin to form a granular layer of abnormal cells on its surface.
 After six months of detachment, this layer is likely to prevent the adhesion of any new nail tissue, possibly leading to permanent deformity.